mirenradia/Research-Computing/01_Linux_Basics.md

 ---
 **NOTE -- Permissions**

 This list leads us to an important aspect of Linux which you need to consider when working with bash which is permissions.
 The permissions for each file is described by the first 10-characters in long format (`drwxrwxrwx` would mean <b>d</b>irectory <b>r</b>ead <b>w</b>rite e<b>x</b>ecute at `user`, then `group`, then `other` level.
-If a letter is replaced by "-" then permission is denied for that set of users) which is followed by the owner, group, size, date last accessed, and filename.
+If a letter is replaced by `-` then the corresponding permission is denied for that set of users) which is followed by the owner, group, size, date last accessed, and filename.

 The permissions are important as they protect you work and workspace from other users on the system.
 Typically you would have `rwx` for user so you can read and edit your files as well as execute them (which just means run them, or for directories/folders open them), `r--` for group so people in your group can see your code but not edit or run it (directories will need `r_x` otherwise they will not be able to open them, omitting `w` means that they can't create new files in your directories) and `---` or `r--` for other depending on taste.
 You should avoid making either group or other have `w` as it means that they can edit you stuff (or replace your text with viruses) or in the case of directories, dump unlimited content into your folders.
-When you create a file it will default to `-rw-r--r--` as this is safe.
+When you create a file it will probably default to `-rw-r--r--` as this is safe.
 However, if it is a BASH script you will need to change it to `-rwxr--r--` in order to run it.

-Permissions can be changed with `chmod` which works on the binary number so `chmod 644 filename` makes `filename` readable by anyone and writable by the owner only.
-This because `6` in binary is `110` which translates to `rw-` (`1` is on `0` off) for user, and 4 in binary is `100` which translates to `r--` for everyone else so 644 is `-rw-r--r--`.
+Permissions can be changed with `chmod`, which takes octal numbers as arguments, so `chmod 644 filename` makes `filename` readable by anyone and writeable by the owner only.
+This because `6` in octal is `110` in binary which translates to `rw-` (`1` is on `0` off) for user, and 4 in octal is `100` in binary which translates to `r--` for everyone else so 644 is `-rw-r--r--`.
 It also works in symbolic mode where the same command would be `chmod u=rw,go=r filename` see `man chmod` for many other options.
 The `d` cannot be changed (it's either a directory or it's not and `chmod` can't do much about that).

 ---